nadakamel/RedBlackTree-Visualization/README.md

 2) Clone this repository to your machine using your machine's Terminal.
 `git clone https://github.com/nadakamel/RedBlackTree-Visualization.git`

-3) Download node_modules folder to the project using the below command line.
+3) Download node_modules folder to the project using this command line `npm install`
-`npm install`

-4) Run the project on Terminal using the below command line.
+4) Run the project on Terminal using this command line `npm start`
-`npm start`

 ## About Red-Black Trees